 Here’s a question that actually comes up quite often: “what does Ah mean?”
 When talking about cordless power tool battery packs there are a number of important specifications to keep in mind, but it mainly comes down to voltage and capacity.

-Obviously this means that a 2.0Ah battery pack can power the same tool longer than a 1.0Ah battery pack can, assuming the current flow remains at 1.0A and there are no other differences.
+This means that a 2.0Ah battery pack can power the same tool for longer than a 1.0Ah battery pack can, assuming the current flow remains at 1.0A and there are no other differences.

-So a 4.0Ah battery pack lasts twice as long as a 2.0Ah battery pack, right?
+So, a 4.0Ah battery pack lasts twice as long as a 2.0Ah battery pack, right?
 Sometimes, yes.
-Other times, no. And sometimes it can deliver more than double the runtime.
-It depends on how the battery packs are designed.
+Other times, no. Sometimes it can deliver more than double the runtime, but this depends on how the battery packs are designed.

 Series vs. Parallel